 How to instruct a barrister

 The instruction of members is arranged through the clerks in our practice management team.
-They are happy to answer any queries or questions in relation to potential instructions or any of the members.
+They are happy to answer any questions in relation to potential instructions or any of the members.
+Professional, licensed access and/or lay clients can contact the clerks to obtain a quotation for legal services and discuss suitability and availability.

 Who can instruct a barrister